-- Group relations conferences provide learning opportunities for a new generation of leaders and managers who seek to improve their skills in developing a vision and fostering creativity in new kinds of collaborative networks. - Group relations conferences help participants link technology and teams to bring out the best in people, mobilising co-operative inter-dependency and creating collaborative sustainability. - Group relations conferences always deal with a dilemma: how to build organisations and teams and ensure in the process that all the different views will be heard. - Group relations conferences help participants to explore the tension between taking risks / being accountable.
+- Group relations conferences provide learning opportunities for a new generation of leaders and managers who seek to improve their skills in developing a vision and fostering creativity in new kinds of collaborative networks. - Group relations conferences help participants link technology and teams to bring out the best in people, mobilising co-operative inter-dependency and creating collaborative sustainability. - Group relations conferences always deal with a dilemma: how to build organisations and teams and ensure in the process that all the different views will be heard.

-"I never realized how easily and how strongly groups set up defences to avoid the painful realities about their task, their relationships with other groups and their performance."
+"I never realized how easily and how strongly groups set up defences to avoid the painful realities about their task, their relationships with other groups and their performance"